Synapse: Mechanism of protein kinase

 While Ca2+/CaM binding stimulates CaMKII activity, Ca2+-independent autonomous CaMKII activity can also be produced by a number of other processes.
 CaMKII becomes active by autophosphorylating itself upon Ca2+/calmodulin binding.
 CaMKII is still active and phosphorylates itself even after Ca2+ is cleaved; as a result, the brain stores long-term memories using this mechanism.
 Nevertheless, when the CaMKII enzyme is dephosphorylated by a phosphatase enzyme, it becomes inactive, and memories are lost.
 Hence, CaMKII plays a vital role in both the induction and maintenance of LTP.

-Synaptic Computation

-Beyond serving as passive relays, synapses perform complex computations on incoming signals.
-Models of synaptic computation describe how neurotransmitter release kinetics, receptor subunit composition, and short‑term plasticity endow individual synapses with filtering, gain control, and temporal integration capabilities.
-Recent connectomic and functional studies—such as those reconstructing the larval zebrafish brainstem circuit—demonstrate that synaptic wiring diagrams can predict behaviorally relevant neural codes, underscoring the computational role of synaptic networks in information processing.

 Experimental models

 For technical reasons, synaptic structure and function have been historically studied at unusually large model synapses, for example: